eisko/snRNAseq/snRNAseq_outline.md

 The output of **Cell Ranger** includes the following (useful/relevant) files:
 - `XXX.html` - provides quality control measures
-- `XXX.cloupe` - condensed file used for preliminary inspection of data using Cloupe browser (provide link/tutorial?)
+- `XXX.cloupe` - condensed file used for preliminary inspection of data using [Loupe browser](https://www.10xgenomics.com/support/software/loupe-browser/latest?gad_source=1)
 - `XXX_filtered_barcodes.h5` - file can easily be read into python/R for analysis, contains cell x gene matrix

 Most of the snRNAseq analysis will focus on processing and plotting the `.h5` file.